How to plan a budget wedding that looks expensive and is still the best day ever

 If you're having a floor-length dress no one will be able to see your shoes, so wear whatever you want!
 If you're having a back garden wedding, barefoot or sandals (or barefoot sandals!) is a good idea, with Converse for the boys.
 For something extra special, why not both go for special wedding Converse or Doc Martens?

-If heavy make up isn’t your thing, find a make up artist who goes light, or just do it yourself!
+Go to the Boots counter, or just do it yourself!
 So many of my brides do that.

 M&S do amazing cakes.
 I mean, everyone loves cake, but it's not the reason your guests are at your wedding (ok maybe it is).
 Pop down to M&S and pick up some cupcakes or a rainbow cake covered in sprinkles.
 Or there's always the classic Colin the Caterpillar - they do a giant Colin that serves 40 people.
 Everyone loves Colin!
 They even do brides and grooms now!